Sambruk/streamflow-webforms/src/main/resources/README_LICENSE.txt

 Streamflow (tm) Surface

-Copyright 2009-2010 Jayway Products AB
+Copyright 2009-2015 Jayway Products AB
+Copyright 2016-2018 Föreningen Sambruk

-Streamflow (tm) Surface is licensed under the Apache License, Version 2.0 (the "License").
+Streamflow (tm) Surface is licensed under the under AGPL, Version 3.0 (the "License").
 You may not use Streamflow (tm) Surface except in compliance with the License.
-A copy of the License may be obtained at http://www.apache.org/licenses/LICENSE-2.0 .
+A copy of the License may be obtained at http://www.gnu.org/licenses/agpl.txt .

 Streamflow (tm) Surface contains software that is licensed by third parties to Jayway Products AB and protected by copyright.